openmc-dev/openmc/docs/source/pythonapi/deplete.rst

    :type: bool

+.. data:: pool.NUM_PROCESSES

+   Number of worker processes used for depletion calculations, which rely on the :class:`multiprocessing.pool.Pool` class.
+If set to ``None`` (default), the number returned by :func:`os.cpu_count` is used.

 The following classes are used to help the :class:`openmc.deplete.Operator` compute quantities like effective fission yields, reaction rates, and total system energy.